SebastianKohler/ng22-ion9-ssr-starter/README.md

 - Ionic 9 standalone web components
 - dynamic server-side rendering
 - compile-time Angular i18n for English and Swedish
-- no Angular client hydration
+- client bootstrap without Angular hydration (an Ionic 9 limitation)

 The landing page is deliberately built from Ionic components and includes a small signal-driven interaction.
 This makes both server output and client